Review and compare the top Network Discovery Tools to help you identify the best Network Discovery Software to manage networks and devices:

 Verdict: This free tool can be used on a local network to monitor and manage network computers and devices.
 We cannot use this tool on WAN links or on remotely connected cloud infrastructure.
 It is best for small LANs for basic administration and management.

 Website: Advanced IP Scanner

-Best for managed service provider and internal IT department for mid to large size enterprises.
+Best for Enterprise companies, Managed service providers and internal IT department for mid to large size enterprises.

 Apart from being a simple network monitoring tool, Atera Software plays an important role in remote control, ticketing, automation, surveys, and more.
 Atera is an exceptional tool that can be used for network monitoring and management as well as for companies providing IT services to other companies.

 The software handles remote monitoring and management, help desk, remote support, billing and reporting, and more.